 The device has no default account.
 If you lose the password for your administrator account, you must reset the device.
-See Reset to factory default settings on page 54.
+See .

 Secure passwords

 Axis devices send the initially set password in clear text over the network.
 To protect your device after the first login, set up a secure and encrypted HTTPS connection and then change the password.